ramya23000505/MODULE-19/EX 1B Merge sort.md

 # EX 1B Merge Sort
 ## DATE: 22-03-2025
 ## AIM:
-To write a python program to sort the first half of the list using merge sort.
+To write a Python program that implements the Merge Sort algorithm using recursion to sort an array of integers.

 ## Algorithm
-1. Start
+1. Start the program.

-2. Read the number of elements n.
+2. Read the number of elements and store them in an array.

-3. Read the array of n integers into inp_arr.
+3. Check if the array has more than one element — if so, divide it into two halves.

-4. Call the function merge_sort(inp_arr) to sort the array.
+4. Recursively apply merge sort to both halves of the array.

-5. Inside merge_sort(arr):

-Step 1: If the length of arr is more than 1:

-Step 2: Find the middle index of the array.

-Step 3: Split the array into two halves: left_arr and right_arr.

-Step 4: Recursively call merge_sort(left_arr) and merge_sort(right_arr).

-Step 5: Initialize pointers p, q, and r to 0.

-Step 6: While both left_arr and right_arr have unprocessed elements:

-Compare left_arr[p] and right_arr[q]

-Place the smaller value into arr[r] and move the pointers accordingly.

-Step 7: Copy any remaining elements from left_arr (if any).

-Step 8: Copy any remaining elements from right_arr (if any).

-6. After the recursive sorting is complete, print the sorted array.
+5. Merge the two sorted halves by comparing elements and placing them in order.

+6. Replace the original array with the merged (sorted) version.

+7. Display the sorted array

-7. End
+8. End the program.

 ## Program:
 ```